coderaiser/cloudcmd/HELP.md

 ### Vim

-When `--vim` option provided, or configuration parameter `vim` set, next hot keys become available:
+When the `--vim` option is provided, or the configuration parameter `vim` is set, the following hotkeys become available:

 |Key                    |Operation
 |:----------------------|:--------------------------------------------